-Google’s Nexus 5X Android 7.1.2 Nougat update is now widely available and today we want to go over the most important things to know about the update’s performance, problems, and what’s next for Google and its former flagship.
+A new June Nexus 5X Android 7.1.2 Nougat update is rolling out and today we want to go over the most important things Nexus 5X owners need to know about the new build’s performance.

-Given what's on board (security patches, new features, bug fixes) and given its steady performance, you'll definitely want to consider installing Android 7.1.2 on your Nexus 5X.
+Given what's on board (security patches) and given its steady performance, you'll definitely want to consider installing the new build on your Nexus 5X.

-If you're having a pleasant experience on Android 7.1.1 Nougat or below, be sure to take your time.
-Dig into additional feedback if you start feeling leery.
+If you're having a pleasant experience on the original Android 7.1.2 Nougat update, Android 7.1.1 Nougat or something older, take your time.
+Dig into additional feedback, especially if you start feeling leery.

 We've put together a list of reasons to, and not to, install Android 7.1.2.
 It could help you to one side of the fence or the other.